wasmCloud/wasmcloud.com/blog/globally_distributed_webassembly_applications_with_wasmcloud_and_nats.md

 wasmCloud uses a cluster seed to sign and verify each invocation (e.g. `HttpServer.HandleRequest`) in wasmCloud.
 This is a part of wasmCloud's [zero-trust security model](https://wasmcloud.dev/app-dev/secure/clusterkeys/) and any invocations that aren't signed with a verified issuer (e.g. from an unknown host) will be denied before it even reaches the actor / provider.
 This can be found in the output of your `wash up` command that you ran earlier as the 58 character seed starting with **SC**.

-Other than that, both hosts will use the default values from `wash up` like the JetStream domain (core) and lattice prefix (default).
+Other than that, both hosts will use the default values from `wash up` like the JetStream domain (core) and lattice name (default).
 You can run the following command to launch your second host, which specifies a label, the cluster seed, and a separate JetStream domain for the _leaf node_ to allow your locally launched host to remain as the "primary" node:

 ```bash
 HOST_machine=second wash up --nats-remote-url tls://connect.ngs.global --nats-credsfile ./default.creds --cluster-seed SCAGI4US72YWQT6TAJBCK77XSOAJMWI5PCG5MICC3FWNRFQLHE53BEZIFU --nats-js-domain extender --wasmcloud-js-domain core